AndreMarinak/Courses-Ideas-Info/README.md

 A streamlined system to help job seekers efficiently track applications and follow up on opportunities.

+## 💡 Idea #2: GroupMe Bot that acutally works
+## 💡 Idea #3: Multiple box word counter and grammer/spell checker w chatgpt api- allow formatting
+## 💡 Idea #4: Persoanl assistant that calls, works w google calendar, I can check with, will text and call me, and I can interact with.
+Allow two options of permissions
+## 💡 Idea #5: Personal Website
+## 💡 Idea #6:

 ---

 # 🔧 What Should I Learn for CS?